blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 }
 ```

+The [json file](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code) for block on slot 139 can be downloaded from the article's [GitHub repository](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code).

 While the [Eth2 Beacon Node API](https://ethereum.github.io/eth2.0-APIs/#/Beacon) enables the extraction of detailed data about validators, the `/eth/v1/beacon/` endnodes do not provide any information regarding the validators, and hence we represent the validators as a table with only the validator's `id`.

 ``` javascript